charliekranz/blockbuster_MS3/README.md

 - The selected casts weren't appearing as selected in the edit template.
 Using cast-checkbox class on edit template so that the selected cast appear chosen (thanks to Ronan for spotting that in particular)

 - Edit template Updates were not sending cast selection changes.
-Changed Edit App Route from "cast_members": request.form.getlist("cast_members") to "cast_members": cast_members as request.form did not apply in tghis case.
+Changed Edit App Route from "cast_members": request.form.getlist("cast_members") to "cast_members": cast_members as request.form did not apply in this case.
 (Thanks to Ronan for spotting this)

 - Caught missing else condition in edit_story.html which as preventing the Genre selection from properly displaying on edit.

 ### Unfixed Bugs

 - Register function delays after username chosen before password field can be accessed when using Safari for iOS

-## Deployment (Yet to finish)

 # Deployment